ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 That clear mental picture you must have continually in mind.
 As the sailor has in mind the port toward which he is sailing the ship, you must keep your face toward it all the time.
 You must no more lose sight of it than the helmsman loses sight of the compass.

-It is not necessary to take exercises in concentration, nor to set apart special times for prayer and affirmation, nor to "go into the silence," nor to do occult stunts of any kind.
+It is not necessary to take exercises in concentration, nor to set apart special times for prayer and affirmation, nor to go into the silence, nor to do occult stunts of any kind.
 Some of these things are well enough, but all you need is to know what you want and to want it badly enough so that it will stay in your thoughts.

 Spend as much of your leisure time as you can in contemplating your picture.
 But no one needs to take exercises to concentrate his mind on a thing which he really wants.
 It is the things you do not really care about which require effort to fix your attention upon them.